<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How many times can a VA loan be used?

-• Keep the existing home and buy again with a second tier of entitlement, often available with the VA Loan.
+• Keep the existing home and buy again with a second tier of entitlement, often available with the VA loan.

-• Sell the existing home, pay off the mortgage, and apply to restore VA Loan entitlement to purchase the next house.
+• Sell the existing home, pay off the mortgage, and apply to restore VA loan entitlement to purchase the next house.

 Your COE and the location of the property help clarify just how far the entitlement of the loan will potentially stretch.

-What can’t you buy with your VA Loan?
+What can’t you buy with your VA loan?

-You’re probably wondering how to maximize the buying power of your VA Loan.
+You’re probably wondering how to maximize the buying power of your VA loan.
 That’s innovative thinking, but sorry, you can’t use your loan to buy a vacation home.
-You also can't buy:

 • Foreign property.
 The house must be in the U.S. or its territories: Puerto Rico, Guam, Virgin Islands, American Samoa, and the Northern Mariana Islands.